In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 To prevent rapid wear, various coatings are used on the compression rings.
 The coating also affects wear-in.
 The term wear-in means rapid removal of irregularities of new rings.
 When new, the rings and cylinder wall have certain irregularities and do not fit perfectly, however, after some time, these irregularities are worn away so that a much better fit is obtained.

-Relatively soft substances such as graphite, phosphate and iron oxide, which wear rapidly, are often used to coat the rings and thus help this wear-in.
+Relatively soft substances such as graphite, phosphate, and iron oxide, which wear rapidly, are often used to coat the rings and thus help this wear-in.
 The rate of wear in the cylinder bore can be considerably reduced by chromium-plating the top ring rather than the bore.
 A chrome-plated ring, however, must not be used in conjunction with a plated bore or hardened linear.

 Ring coating also has good oil-absorbing properties.
-They “soak-up” some oil, thus improving ring lubrication.
+They “soak up” some oil, thus improving ring lubrication.
 The coatings also tend to prevent ring scuffing.
-The scuffing results from metal to metal contact, high local temperatures, and actual small area welding of the ring and cylinder wall metal.
+The scuffing results from metal-to-metal contact, high local temperatures, and actual small-area welding of the ring and cylinder wall metal.

 Piston Ring Material